 Create any other committees of the Board or appoint the members of committees of the Board.

-Each committee shall include two (2) or more Board members, and may include non- Board members.
-The Chair of each Committee shall be a current CoC Advisory Board member.
-Appointments to committees shall be made following the Committee Chair’s approval of the Committee Application.
-Appointments shall be ultimately approved by the Advisory Board Chair and the RTFH CEO.
-On an annual basis, committee members shall be required to confirm their interest in continuing as an active member with the Committee Chair, including regular attendance and participation at committee meetings and activities.
+As further described in CoC Board Policy #7: Standing and Ad Hoc Committees (Appendix H), each committee shall include a minimum of two (2) Board members, and may include non- Board members, who are members of the Full Membership.
+The Committee Chair shall be designated by the CoC Board, and shall be a Board member.
+The Committee Chair shall be designated by the CoC Board, and shall be a Board member.
+At the beginning of each Calendar Year, each Committee will identify a Co-Chair to assist the Chair in the facilitation of committee meetings, working with the committee to achieve the items set forth in the annual work plan, and performance of duties as the Board may assign from time to time.

-The Chair of each Committee shall be a current CoC Board member

-At the beginning of each Calendar Year, each committee will elect a Committee Chair to facilitate committee meetings and shall exercise and perform such other powers and duties as the Board may assign from time to time.
-A Vice Chair may also be elected annually to fulfill the duties of the Chair if absent or unavailable.
+Committee member terms shall be one year in length.
+In the early Fall of each year, the Committee Chair shall assess the current member’s participation, engagement and support of the committee work plan to determine those members who will be invited to submit an application to continue participation on the Committee in the upcoming year.
+The Chair will notify the CoC Board Chair and the CoC Lead Agency CEO of those members who are recommended to discontinue participation, and consult with them on potential candidates to fill resulting Committee vacancies.
+A new committee slate shall be proposed by the Committee Chairs to the CoC Board Chair and CoC Lead Agency CEO by the end of October each year.
+Unless emergent circumstances arise, Committees will take a hiatus during the period of November through the end of January, to allow time for proposed annual Workplans and Rosters to be reviewed, and planning for the upcoming year.

-The following Committees are established as Standing Committees incorporating members of the FM and may only be disbanded by a change to the Charter.
+The following Committees are established as Standing Committees and may only be disbanded by a change to the Charter.

 Evaluation Advisory Committee:

-The Evaluation Advisory Committee is responsible for advising the CoC Board on the performance and recommended improvements to the Continuum of Care, the review and recommendation of Community Standards, and monitoring progress toward the achievement of goals as identified in the Regional Community Plan to Prevent and End Homelessness.
+The Evaluation Advisory Committee is responsible for advising the CoC Board on the performance and recommended improvements to the Continuum of Care, the review and recommendation of Community Standards, and monitoring progress toward the achievement of goals as identified in the Regional Community Action Plan to Prevent and End Homelessness.
 This is completed through a review of performance data obtained from various sources.
 Recommendations are developed for the Board of appropriate system and program level performance targets, and local and regional goals.
-The Evaluation Advisory Committee includes two sub-committees, the Data Sub-Committee and the Rating & Ranking Sub-Committee, and recommendations from the sub-committees are approved by the Evaluation Advisory Committee prior to being brought forward to the CoC Board.
+The Evaluation Advisory Committee includes two sub-committees, the Data Sub-Committee and the Rating & Ranking Sub-Committee.
+Recommendations from the sub-committees are approved by the Evaluation Advisory Committee prior to being brought forward to the CoC Board.
 Agencies receiving CoC funding are unable to participate in the Rating & Ranking Sub-Committee, and are prohibited from any discussion within the Evaluation Advisory Committee of recommendations generated from the Rating & Ranking Committee.
 The responsibilities of the sub-committees are below:

 Data Sub-Committee